 2. Private Audiences: As the use of public spaces and access to institutional venues becomes increasingly difficult, this program wants to make sure that practitioners can continue presenting and engaging with audiences.
 The program is designed for those interested in organizing art events in domestic and workplaces or other temporary private locations, where people can come together in small groups of peers, neighbors, friends, family, etc. The organization of the event must involve at least three people working collaboratively as curators or presenters, and can be a one-time event or a series that presents for example, but not limited to: a small exhibition, a performance, a dance piece, a concert, etc.

-A maximum budget of US$1,000 will be available to realize the event/s for approximately three selected proposals, which can take place between December 1 and May 1, 2020.
+A maximum budget of US$1,000 will be available to realize the event/s for approximately three selected proposals, which can take place between May 1, 2021 and October 1, 2021.